Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Introduction

+It is shown in \Cref{t:BakerCor} of the present paper that the convergence rate $O(1/n)$ holds for QMC, subject to a smoothness condition on the function, and careful design of the probing signal. \textit{The main results of this paper hinge on these new bounds for QMC, and further refinements}.
+These bounds are based in part on refinements of Baker's Theorem \cite{mat00,bug18}.

+QSA was first applied to finance in \cite{lappagsab90,larpag12}.
+Stability and convergence theory for QSA is recent \cite{chedevbermey21,CSRL}, following preliminary results in \cite{berchecoldalmehmey19b}; this work was motivated by applications to extremum seeking control, and successful application of QSA to Q-learning in \cite{mehmey09a}.

+The linear QSA ODE is treated in \cite{shimey11}, where the first bounds on the rate of convergence of order $O(a_t)$ were obtained.
+This bound was extended to general nonlinear QSA in \cite{chedevbermey21,CSRL}, and it was also shown that the use of PR averaging results in a convergence rate of $O(T^{-1})$ subject to (up to now) unverifiable conditions.

+QSA with fixed step-size is the topic of the contemporaneous work \cite{laumey22b,laumey22d}.
+An analog of the p-mean flow representation \eqref{e:BigGlobalODEvanishing} is obtained, along with both steady-state and transient error bounds

+These algorithms are biased in general unless the probing gain $\epsy$ is a vanishing function of $n$.
+There is substantial research in this setting: the best possible convergence rate for the mean square error is $O(n^{-\beta} )$ with $\beta = (p-1)/( 2p) $, provided the objective function is $p$-fold differentiable at $\theta^\ocp$ \cite{poltsy90}.
+Upper bounds appeared earlier in \cite{fab68b}.
+See \cite{dipren97,dip03,spa12,pasgho13,larmenwil19} for more recent history.

 Deterministic versions of SPSA were analyzed in \cite{bhafumarwan03} without sharp rates of convergence.
-The present paper follows the approach of \cite[\S~4.9]{CSRL}, in which the applications to gradient-free optimization result in algorithms that resemble simple versions of the ESC algorithms surveyed in \cite{EShistory2010,liukrs12}.
+The present paper follows the approach of \cite[\S~4.9]{CSRL}, in which the applications to gradient-free optimization result in algorithms that resemble simple versions of the ESC algorithms surveyed in \cite{EShistory2010,liukrs12} (see \cite{laumey22d} for more on the relationship between ESC and QSA).